Unkn8wn69/moneroocean-telegram-bot/README.md

 * Set an Address
 * Request Hashrate, Amount Due and Amount Paid from the Moneroocean API of your set address.
+* 'Due and Paid' Amount in your preferred currency

 ## Upcoming Features